 - white blood cells (WBCs)

-In babies and young kids, blood cells are made within the bone marrow (the soft tissue inside of bones) of many bones throughout the body.
-But, as kids get older, blood cells are made mostly in the bone marrow of the vertebrae (the bones of the spine), ribs, pelvis, skull, sternum (the breastbone), and parts of the humerus (the upper arm bone) and femur (the thigh bone).
+In babies and young kids, blood cells are made within the bone marrow (the soft tissue inside of bones), particularly in the long bones like the humerus (the upper arm bone) and femur (the thigh bone).
+But, as kids get older and approach adulthood, blood cells are made mostly in the bone marrow of the vertebrae (the bones of the spine), ribs, pelvis, skull, sternum (the breastbone).

 The cells travel through the circulatory system suspended in a yellowish fluid called plasma, which is 90% water and contains nutrients, proteins, hormones, and waste products.
 Whole blood is a mixture of blood cells and plasma.

 Red blood cells (also called erythrocytes) are shaped like slightly indented, flattened disks.
 RBCs contain the iron-rich protein hemoglobin.
 Blood gets its bright red color when hemoglobin picks up oxygen in the lungs.
 As the blood travels through the body, the hemoglobin releases oxygen to the tissues.

 The body contains more RBCs than any other type of cell, and each has a life span of about 4 months.
 Each day, the body produces new RBCs to replace those that die or are lost from the body.